 ShipStation does not create international return labels.

-Automatically sending a notification to the selling channel is the default behavior for ShipStation.
+Automatically sending a notification to the selling channel when the label is created is the default behavior for ShipStation.
 You can prevent the marketplace notification on a per order basis or change the default notification behavior in the Store's Notification Settings.
 Review the Marketplace Notifications article for details.

 Once the label(s) have been created, you can review them in the Shipments Tab.